quicwg/multipath/draft-ietf-quic-multipath.md

 When multipath is negotiated,
 each Destination Connection ID is linked to a separate packet number space.
-When an existing path switches to a new CID or a new CID is used to open a new path, the largest packet number (largest_acked) that has been acknowledged by the peer in this new CID's packet number space SHOULD be reset to "None" for packet number encodings, as specified in ({{Section A.2 of QUIC-TRANSPORT}}).
+Each CID-specific packet number space starts at packet number 0.
+When following the packet number encoding algorithm described in {{Section A.2 of QUIC-TRANSPORT}}, the largest packet number (largest_acked) that has been acknowledged by the peer in this new CID's packet number space is initially set to "None".

 ## Sending Acknowledgements